-Easter Eggers chickens are technically not a specific breed.
 Easter Eggers (aka EEs) are category of chickens that carry genes that give them the capability to lay blue or green eggs.
-Contrary to a common myth, they differ from Amaraucanas…
+Contrary to a common myth, they differ from the somewhat uncommon true Amaraucanas…

 Where they are sold, Easter Eggers are often labeled “Americanas” or another miss-spelled variation of “Amaraucana”.
 This accounts for a lot of the confusion associated with the Amaraucana and Easter Egger.
-Amaraucanas are actually somewhat rare and often a little pricey.
-Amaraucanas are also usually only available for order from a breeder.
-However, Easter Eggers are commonly available at most farm and feed stores in Spring through Summer.
+True Amaraucanas are actually somewhat uncommon and often a little pricey.
+However, Easter Eggers are commonly available at many Farm /Feed and Tractor Supply stores in Spring through Summer.

 Easter Egger Temperament